-Both have a sour broth.
-However, there are several methods and ingredients that are not present in making sinigang.
+However, this dish has several methods and ingredients that aren’t present in making sinigang.

-As the name suggests, sinampalukang manok is translated as Chicken in Tamarind broth.
+As the name suggests, sinampalukang manok translates to “chicken in tamarind broth”.

-This sinampalukang manok recipe gives you detailed information on how to cook this sumptuous dish.
+This sinampalukang manok recipe gives you detailed instructions on how to cook this sumptuous dish!

-The main ingredient in this Sinampalukang Manok, well aside from the Chicken or Manok is the young Tamarind leaves.
+The main ingredient in sinampalukang manok (well, aside from the chicken or manok) is the young tamarind leaves.

-This is primarily because the young tamarind leaves give a sourer and citric flavor as compared to the mature tamarind leaves.
+Here, I’m emphasizing that you should use young tamarind leaves.
+This is primarily because young tamarind leaves give a sourer and more citric flavor when compared to mature tamarind leaves.

-The young leaves are light yellow green in color.
-Aside from the young leaves, the tamarind flower is also added to this dish.
-The flowers blend in an inviting aroma to the broth.
+The young leaves are light yellow-green in color.
+Aside from the young leaves, the tamarind flower is also added to this dish, thus resulting in an inviting aroma to the broth.

 In this post we'll cover: